 An amazing resource for this is “SOCIAL MEDIA MARKETING FOR BUSINESS 2020 : 3 BOOKS IN 1: The ultimate top strategies to build your personal brand and become an expert influencer using Facebook, Instagram, YouTube, Google & more.”

 A great way to increase your presence and authority on your subject matter is to self-publish a book in your area of expertise.
 It can be the launching pad for a multitude of marketing ideas.

 Start a website.
 Get your domain name.
 You can buy your domain name with the host you plan on using to host your website.
 There are numerous companies that host.
-GoDaddy and Bluehost are popular companies for hosting websites. building a website can be as easy or as complex as you’d like it to be.
+GoDaddy and Bluehost are popular companies for hosting sites.
+Building a website can be as straightforward or as complex as you’d like it to be.

 Create a website that is easy for visitors to navigate.
 I would suggest using WordPress more than anyone else.
 It had thousands of themes to choose from.
-When you sign on with GoDaddy or Bluehost you have the option to create a website with a theme that costs nothing but I advise creating on a website using a theme that you have purchased which means you own it and it’s copyrighted in your name.
+When you sign on with GoDaddy or Bluehost, you can create a website with a theme that costs nothing, but I advise using a wordpres theme that you have purchased, which means you own it and it’s copyrighted in your name.